samir321-pixel/Django_Cinema_Mall/README.md

 * Yesterday or old slots get inactive according to current date and time so that user can only book upcoming slots seats.
 * Customer can make rating and review for each cinema.

-## Full Version
+## Full Version -
 * Get Any number of Screen according to Need.
-* Get Any Number of decks, seats
+* Get Any Number of decks, seats.
-* Integration of Paytm
+* Integration of Paytm.
 * Book multiple seats at single time.
 * Cancel Booking feature.